featurevisor/featurevisor/docs/use-cases/microfrontends.md

 The drawback of using `deviceId` at all times for both anonymous and authenticated users is that it will result in inconsistent variations for logged in users across multiple sessions or devices.

-If we wish to get the maximum benefit of Featurevisor's consitent bucketing making sure the same logged in user sees same variation across all devices and sessions, then we should use:
+If we wish to get the maximum benefit of Featurevisor's consistent bucketing making sure the same logged in user sees same variation across all devices and sessions, then we should use:

 - `userId` for authenticated users, and
 - `deviceId` for anonymous users